mandolincreek/pixel-terminal-art/README.md

 Drawings may be saved in multiple formats:
 * text: reproduces faithfully using `cat` or `less -r` on modern color terminals
-* SVG: produces a rectange for each pixel, with a 2:1 aspect ratio
+* SVG: produces a rectangle for each pixel, with a 2:1 aspect ratio

 ## Quick Start

 * After starting the app, click anywhere to begin.
 * Type 'q' to quit anytime.
 * Click on the screen to move the mouse cursor (',').
-* Click on a color on the lefthand side to select it (or press the number key)
+* Click on a color from the left column to select it (or press a number key)
 * Switch to drawing mode (see key bindings)
 * Click and drag to draw freestyle lines